Gilford 1, Berlin 0

 Division 2 Final Four Predictions

 Hanover v.
 Souhegan - Prediction: Hanover.
 Even though Souhegan has more depth, and player for player is better than Hanover, you cannot take Hanover's pace for granted.
 One great thing about Hanover Head Coach Jean Essex, she knows what her players' strengths are, and she knows how to abuse it.
-No better how good you are, the hardest thing to defend in field hockey is pace, and that is what Hanover has.
+No matter how good you are, the hardest thing to defend in field hockey is pace, and that is what Hanover has.
 With the exception of St. Paul's, no one in the state is close to the pace of Hanover or their counter-attacking ability, and we think that is what will win them the game.
 Not to mention the midfield power of the Curtis sisters, Hannah and Macy, should make Souhegan's life going forward difficult.

 Kennett v.
 Windham - Prediction: Windham.
 Even though Kennett, has probably been playing their best field hockey lately, the firepower that Windham possesses, should overpower Kennett.
 With the state's top scorer, Kate Blaisdell, leading the way, and with the likes of Livi Manchester, and Ryanne Farrell, helping Blaisdell, even with how good Eva Drummond and Kennett's defense is, eventually they should break.